apache/aurora/docs/configuration-reference.md

 #### finalization_wait

-Tasks have three active stages: `ACTIVE`, `CLEANING`, and `FINALIZING`.
+Process execution is organizued into three active stages: `ACTIVE`, `CLEANING`, and `FINALIZING`.
 The `ACTIVE` stage is when ordinary processes run.
 This stage lasts as long as Processes are running and the Task is healthy.
 The moment either all Processes have finished successfully or the Task has reached a maximum Process failure limit, it goes into `CLEANING` stage and send SIGTERMs to all currently running Processes and their process trees.
 Once all Processes have terminated, the Task goes into `FINALIZING` stage